AlonB22/HOM-E-app/README.md

 - no advanced analytics or notifications
 - duplicate child display names can still create UX ambiguity in selection/dropdowns
 - the package name is still `com.example.hom_e_app`
-  - this is acceptable for coursework, but should be renamed for a production-quality release

-## Suggested Demo Flow

-For a classroom presentation or portfolio demo:

-1. Register a parent account
-2. Show the parent home screen and join code
-3. Register a child with that join code
-4. Create a chore as the parent
-5. Create a reward as the parent
-6. Show the child seeing the chore
-7. Submit the chore as the child
-8. Approve it as the parent
-9. Show the updated points balance on the child side
-10. Request a reward as the child
-11. Approve or reject it as the parent

 ## Repository Notes